 A temporary short-term increase in noise levels may cause disturbance to local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
 The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the carriageway surface.
-However, the number of construction vehicles and construction operatives required onsite is also low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to road noise on the M8 and the scheme is of short duration (5-nights) and will be undertaken on a rolling programme.
+However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
+In addition, any species in the area are likely to be accustomed to road noise on the M876 and the scheme is of short duration (7-nights) and will be undertaken on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.

-All injurious weed, invasive native perennial and INNS records pertain to species present within the grassed verge adjacent to the EB carriageway.
-However, all works are restricted to a 1.45 km stretch of made-ground on the M8 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
-In addition, there is no requirement to import topsoil.
+There are no injurious weeds recorded within the grassed verge adjacent to the scheme extents (within last 10-years).
+The INNS and invasive native perennial records pertain to the presence of giant hogweed and rosebay willowherb within the grassed verge adjacent to the scheme extents.
+However, all works are restricted to the made-ground, with only like-for-like replacement of worn road surface being undertaken.
+There are also no earthworks or vegetation clearance associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.
+Giant hogweed and rosebay willowherb (and any other invasive or injurious flowering plant species) will also be controlled/treated by cultural methods and/or chemical weed control as per the SE Annual Landscape Management Plan.